janm31415/skiwi/README.md

 Next a solution file / makefile can be generated with CMake.
 Use Visual Studio or make to build the code.

 When running the skiwi repl (e.g. via the "s.exe" or "./s" executable program that you've just built) the compiler will still need to build some basic functionality.
 This functionality is written in scheme, and the code resides in the scm subfolder of the libskiwi folder.
 The compiler expects that the environment variable SKIWI_MODULE_PATH exists and points to this folder.
 The scm folder can be placed anywhere on your harddrive as long as SKIWI_MODULE_PATH points to it.
+Make sure that you use only slashes (/) and not backslashes (\) when entering the path in the SKIWI_MODULE_PATH variable.
+Also make sure that you end the path with a slash, e.g. "C:/skiwi/scm/".

 As soon as SKIWI_MODULE_PATH is correctly initialised you are ready to go.